MatheusZickuhr/javaman/README.md

 ## Javaman

-Switch between java and maven versions.
+Switch between java and maven versions on Windows.

 ## Setup